Skip to Main Content

 Full coverage

 Why State Farm may be best for policy management options: State Farm boasts a strong network of local Aurora agents in addition to highly-rated digital tools.
-Its digital interfaces were ranked above average in the 2023 J.D.
-Power U.S. Insurance Digital Experience Study — one of the only insurers to score highly in the service and shopping category.
-Having robust policy management options is especially important at a company like State Farm, where customers can purchase multiple insurance lines like life, home, renters and more.
+Its digital service interfaces were ranked above average in the 2024 J.D.
+Power U.S. Insurance Digital Experience Study, though it fell just three points below the industry average for digital shopping experience.
+Having robust policy management options is especially important at a company like State Farm, where customers can purchase multiple insurance lines like life, home, renters and more, online, as well as manage their policies.
 Although State Farm is known for quality customer service, it is not available 24/7.

 Scores and Ratings